 What we have done so far this year:

-We decided to raise money for Comic Relief in March so we all wore red to school for the day and donated money.
-We managed to raise £328!
+We decided to raise money for Children in Need in November, so we all wore 'sparkle and spots' to school for the day and donated money.
+We managed to raise £228!